khalid-el-masnaoui/PHP-Notes/REFACTORING-UPGRADING.md

 For optimal results, refactoring efforts should be performed concurrently with producing business knowledge.
 You can analyze each and every area of a module individually over an extended period of time while shaping a **repeatable refactoring process for the whole app**.

-I will be discussing how we can reduce to eliminate such problems with some intuitive well known strategies
+I will be discussing how we can reduce /eliminate such problems with some intuitive well known strategies that we can use to reshape our  **repeatable refactoring process**

+#### 1. Incremental Refactoring : The one-step-at-a-time approach

+Try to improve the code by making small changes.If you spot **poorly name variables** – correct them!
+If you find out that the **structure of a given class is incorrect** – change it!
+Are there **missing types** somewhere?
+Add them!

+The point is not to spend too much time on it.
+By making a couple of small positive changes at a time, you gradually improve the codebase.
+If you get your teammates to do the same thing, the result is even better.
+Over time, you can even refactor the whole app using the process.

+With incremental improvements, **the system remains operational throughout the process**.
+Changes can be introduced gradually, allowing for course correction as you go.
+Developers gain deeper understanding of business logic while refactoring existing code.

 ### Techniques for Refactoring PHP Code